gradualcolors/l2d2-demo/README.md

 1. Add pause button to auto play
 2. Add flag choices for graduation/remininsce height data
 3. Collect all the Live2D models from JP enstars
+4. Load default character outfits from local
+5. Add collaboration characters
+6. Custom Character support (yes, your OCs heehhee)
-4. Will add more as testing becomes public
+7. Will add more as testing becomes public

 ## [Frequently Asked Questions](#frequently-asked-questions)